 We know the intent when she deleted the subpoenaed emails and cleaned up the hard drive with bleach pit and busted up the devices was to destroy evidence in that case.

-Yes, one of the stunning things about the report is the obstruction of justice, legal analysis.
+Yes, one of the stunning things about the report is the obstruction of justice legal analysis.

-If only anything like that had been applied to Hillary Clinton's concrete actions in destroying her blackberries, having her hard drive bleach fitted and bleach bitted completely being wiped, yeah, and completely wiped out and destroying all the emails after they'd been subpoenaed, all of that, all of that conduct was actual obstruction of justice and destruction of evidence.
+If only anything like that had been applied to Hillary Clinton's concrete actions in destroying her Blackberries, having her hard drive bleach-bitted and completely wiped, yeah, completely wiped out, and destroying all the emails after they've been subpoenaed.

 Last word, Peter Schweitzer.

-If that is where it's left, uh the Clinton team has far deeper ties, far closer relationships with those same Russian entities.
+If that is where it's left, the Clinton team has far deeper ties, far closer relationships with those same Russian entities.

-Um it's really the double standard that everybody is fed up with.
+It's really the double standard that everybody is fed up with.

 I think that's a good thing.

-But that's not what's happening, and that's why people look at this and believe the process has a last time.
+And that's why people look at this and believe the process has allowed.

 Exit question.